So you know who is coming for Christmas, you’ve got your menu sorted, now what wine to choose?

 First off, head to your local wine merchant.

 If unsure ask questions, they are there to help and it’s in their interest for you to buy a wine that both you and your guests will enjoy.
-All wine merchants will have their favourites of course but most will be very knowledgable and be able to add your likes and dislikes into the mix.
+All wine merchants will have their favourites of course but most will be very knowledgeable and be able to add your likes and dislikes into the mix.

 Always have a few extra bottles for those unexpected guests.
 New World wines lend themselves very easily to all occasions, are ‘less complicated’ and enjoyed by most.